 The next ingredient is egg product.
 Egg product consists of shell-free eggs which are easy to digest and contain high quality protein.
 Egg protein is often given the highest biological value (BV).
 The BV metric measures the usability of the ingredient's protein.

 Then we have soybean protein isolate.
 Soy protein isolate is a highly refined/purified form of soy bean protein.
 Roughly 90% of soy protein isolate is protein.
 The inclusion of non-meat protein typically degrades the overall quality of protein in the recipe.
 This degradation is due to the inferior amino acid profile of plant based proteins.

 Moving on, we have corn gluten meal.
 Corn gluten meal is a by-product from the production of various corn products (corn starch, corn syrup, etc).
 It's very high in protein (nearly 60% protein) and therefore can significant boost the protein content of the product.
 Because plant based proteins such as corn gluten meal are inferior to meat based proteins (lack many essential amino acids), they are not suitable substitutes.

-Our next ingredient is whole grain corn.
+whole grain corn is the next ingredient in this recipe.
 Whole grain corn is the entire corn kernel (the germ, bran, and endosperm).
 Corn is a cereal grain which provides a modest amount of vitamins, minerals, and plant based protein.
 It also happens to be one of the most controversial ingredients in cat food.